dipsbc/HallField-MMS-Analysis/README.md

 # Hall Field Structure Analysis – MMS

 This repository contains:
-- Magnetic field and plasma data from the 2015 MMS event
+- Particle and field data from the 2015 October 16
 - Jupyter notebooks used for Hall structure analysis
-- Figures used in the GRL paper
+- Latex code to generate manuscript's Figure 1

 ## Folder Structure
 - `data/` – NASA CDF files